andrew/ultimate-awesome/README.md

 - [awesome-node-based-uis](https://github.com/xyflow/awesome-node-based-uis) - A curated list with resources about node-based UIs.
 - [awesome-etl](https://github.com/pawl/awesome-etl) - A curated list of awesome ETL frameworks, libraries, and software.
 - [awesome-mental-health](https://github.com/dreamingechoes/awesome-mental-health) - A curated list of awesome articles, websites and resources about mental health in the software industry.
+- [awesome-quantum-machine-learning](https://github.com/krishnakumarsekar/awesome-quantum-machine-learning) - Here you can get all the Quantum Machine learning Basics, Algorithms ,Study Materials ,Projects and the descriptions of the projects around the web.
 - [awesome-functional-programming](https://github.com/xgrommx/awesome-functional-programming) - Yet another resource for collecting articles, videos etc. regarding functional programming.
 - [awesome-web-components](https://github.com/web-padawan/awesome-web-components) - A curated list of awesome Web Components resources.
 - [awesome-online-ide](https://github.com/styfle/awesome-online-ide) - 🌩️ A list of awesome online development environments.